svastiks/resume-sortting-tool/README.md

 2. Run: `pip install -r requirements.txt`

-3. `python3 sort_resumes.py` will run tool with watcher and sort resumes automatically in the background.
+3. `python3 sort_resumes.py` will run the tool with watcher and sort resumes automatically in the background.

 OR

-4. `python3 sort_resumes.py --batch` will process all exisitng resumes at once.
+4. `python3 sort_resumes.py --batch` will process all existing resumes at once.